Guðrún Valgerður Stefánsdóttir: Professional experience

 Guðrún Valgerður Stefánsdóttir graduated from Iceland's Social Pedagogue School in 1976, completed special pedagogue education from the University of Oslo in 1983 and Teacher Certification from the Iceland University of Education in 1991.
-She completed a master's from Iceland University of Education in 1998 and a Ph.D in Disability Studies from the University of Iceland’s Faculty of Social Sciences in 2008.
+She completed a master's from Iceland University of Education in 1998 and a Ph.D. in Disability Studies from the University of Iceland's Faculty of Social Sciences in 2008.
 Before Guðrún began her academic career, she worked with disabled people, as both a social pedagogue and special teacher.
 She started teaching at the Social Pedagogue School of Iceland in 1989.
 In 1998, Iceland University of Education (now the School of Education at the University of Iceland) hired her as assistant professor.
 Guðrún is now a professor in disability studies in the School of Education at the University of Iceland.

 Research

 Guðrún has written many articles, chapters in books, and books.
 Her research has been in the field of disability studies.
 Her research has specifically related to the life circumstances of people with intellectual disabilities.
 Especially worth noting are her life history studies and historical research.
 Guðrún has specialised in inclusive research and worked closely with disabled people in research.
 In addition, she has been doing research on autonomy and people with intellectual disabilities and educational research on university education for people with intellectual disabilities.

 Guðrún has participated in Icelandic and international research projects related to her field of study.
 One example is the interdisciplinary research project "Disability before Disability."
 In 2017, it received a three-year incentive grant from The Icelandic Research Fund.
 The project builds on interdisciplinary collaboration of scholars in many fields of study who focus on the history of disabled people in Iceland's past.
 In addition, she participated in the Grundtvig Project on adult education (2005 to 2008).
-The project’s title is Empowerment and disability: Informal learning through self advocacy and life history.
-The collaborators were five universities in Europe: The Open University in United Kingdom, the University of Dublin and Trinity College Dublin in Ireland, the University of Ghent in Belgium, and the University of Iceland.
+The project's title is Empowerment and disability: Informal learning through self advocacy and life history.
+The collaborators were five universities in Europe: The Open University in United Kingdom, Trinity College Dublin in Ireland, the University of Ghent in Belgium, and the University of Iceland.
 In addition to university teachers, a group of people with intellectual disabilities in each country, participated in the project.